 Page ABC-6: Section 3: (34) “Qualifying patient” means a person who has been diagnosed by a physician as having a qualifying medical condition and who has registered with the Department in accordance with these Rules and the Amendment.

 Physicians are defined as MDs or DOs, which would restrict naturopaths from participating in the program and potentially limit patient access.

 Additional restrictions may limit processors from utilizing certain herbal supplements, such as St. John’s Wart, melatonin, Vitamin C, hemp, and cannabinoid products.
 The language is still unclear:

-Page ABC-26: Section 12: RR 12.2 (b) A cultivation facility or dispensary shall not treat or otherwise adulterate a cannabinoid product, concentrate, or extract with any non-cannabinoid additive that would increase potency, toxicity, or addictive potential, or that would create an unsafe combination, with caffeine or other chemical that may increase carcinogenicity or cardiac effects.
+Page ABC-26: Section 12: RR 12.2 (b) A cultivation facility or dispensary shall not treat or otherwise adulterate a cannabinoid product, concentrate, or extract with any non-cannabinoid additive that would increase potency, toxicity, or addictive potential, or that would create an unsafe combination, with caffeine or other chemicals that may increase carcinogenicity or cardiac effects.